Call for Abstracts

 If all authors do not have any conflict of interest to disclose, there will be a statement to the effect, “there is no conflict of interest to be disclosed".

 "Names" and "contact addresses" provided to us at registration for the meeting shall be used for the purpose of contact from the secretariat, notification of acceptance or rejection, and any information related to the presentation.
 In addition, the “presenters' names," “affiliation names," “title" and “abstract text" shall be used for publication in the program/proceedings and on the website, but not for other purposes.
-The registration process for applications has been commissioned to c/o JTB Communication Design in order to facilitate management operations.
+The registration process for applications has been commissioned to c/o JTB Communication Design, Inc. in order to facilitate management operations.

 Inquiries